 DUI Roadside Investigations

-The majority of Michigan's police officers have training based on the National Highway Safety Administration's Standardized Field Sobriety Test Program.
-This three-day course includes training in the three phases of a DUI investigation.
+Most of Michigan's police officers have received training on, and become participants in, the National Highway Safety Administration's Standardized Field Sobriety Test Program.
+This training classically takes place over three days, and includes learning about the three phases of a DUI investigation.
 These include:

 Phase One : Vehicle in Motion – Just as with the other two phases phase one consists of two parts.
 The first part consists of watching you drive your case.
 The decision of phase one is “do I stop the vehicle?”
 If yes, then part two consists of watching how your respond to the stop signal.
 Being ordered to stop your car by a police officer requires you to be able to divide your attention and may give the officer clues as to your level of intoxication.
 These observations will be recorded in the police officer’s narrative report and will be utilized in court when the officer is trained to give clear and convincing evidence of your impairment.

 Phase Two : Personal Contact – now that the vehicle is stopped, this phase begins with the officer approaching your care for the face-to-face observation.
 Here the decision point is “do I ask the driver to step from the car?”
 If the decision is “yes” then the officer will further observe your exit from the vehicle as well as your ability to walk toward the rear of the vehicle for further evaluation.
 The officers are trained to engage all their senses.
 For example, what does the officer smell the odor of alcohol or cover up odors, what does the officer see relative to the driver’s eyes, face and clothing, are the eye bloodshot, is the face flush, etc., and what does the officer hear, including manner of speech, answers given.